Andrewsnobre/wikiracer/readme.md

 - Should return `false` if the pages are in different languages.
 - Should return `false` if the start page has no links.
 - Should return `false` if the end page is an orphan page.
+- Should return `false` if the response status is not 200.

 ### redirected

 Handles redirections on the ending Wikipedia page.

 - Should handle redirection for the ending Wikipedia page.
+- Should handle errors gracefully.

 ### findShortestPath